 Not Pictured: Nancy Kandra and Mary Reese : Klamath/Lake County Food Bank

-During the annual awards luncheon, Soroptimist International of Klamath Falls presented community members with the Ruby, Violet Richardson and Woman's Opportunity Award.
+During the annual Awards Luncheon, Soroptimist International of Klamath Falls presented community members with the Live Your Dream and Ruby Awards.

 From left to right: